huzor/Awesome_Admin/README.md

 # Awesome_Admin
 Welcome to my Awesome Admin repo.
-Here you'll find a collection of Bash Shell Scripts and notes to administer Rhel7 and Solaris hosts.
+Here you'll find a collection of Bash Shell Scripts and notes to administer Rhel7 and Solaris11 hosts.

 ENJOY !!!